 Qualitative mechanics (QM) concerns the same material as traditional mechanics, e.g., the effects of energy and forces on bodies, but from a qualitative perspective.
-We assume that people learn many aspects of qualitative mechanics in infancy, so we treat the structural abstractions and model fragments describing qualitative mechanics as part of the starting endowment of the system, rather than as something to be learned.
-Our QM domain theory is drawn from [14, 17].
-Specifically, we use their qualitative representations of surfaces, force transfer, torque transfer, and center of rotation.
+We assume that people learn many aspects of qualitative mechanics in infancy, so we treat the structural abstractions and model fragments of qualitative mechanics as part of the starting endowment of the system, rather than as something to be learned.
+Our QM domain theory is drawn from [16, 20].